Ranveer6699/Papers/Integrating Human Instructions and Reinforcement Learners.md

 # Negative Points
 Some of the biggest isses and limitations regarding the current model are
-1. The use of maximization of the confidence interval doesn't feel like the best method to select among the actions.
+1. The use of maximization of the confidence interval doesn't feel like the best method to select among the $\pi$, $\phi$ or $Q-learning$ actions.
 It may be better to use a weighted sum to learn a better policy

     Without evidence, this may be the reason why the current instruction denoted actions are chosen less as compared to other actions as the number of episodes increase